 With the prolonged isolation, “more Sahrawis think about leaving the camps,” Fatma asserts.
 “The camps are not the same as 40 years ago.
 With the introduction of the Internet, people now see the outside world.
 A sense of unfairness is growing.”
 She is part of a generation that is highly aware of global developments and increasingly tired of prolonged diplomatic efforts to resolve the dispute.
 Nonetheless, Fatma keeps advocating for self-empowerment by engaging the Sahrawis in building a domestic economy and looking for partners around the world, notwithstanding the political stalemate.

 To date, not a single EU Member State recognizes Morocco’s sovereignty claims over the territory.
 And still, the EU’s political stance tells an ambiguous narrative.
 For decades, European officials mostly ignored the unresolved question of Western Sahara — despite intertwined colonial legacies and trade relations with Morocco.
-Europe’s behaviour has become a burden to the Sahrawi cause and the peace process.
+Europe’s behavior has become a burden to the Sahrawi cause and the peace process.